amineasri/meeting/README.md

   ## 4. CORS Configuration

-CORS has been enabled to allow requests from the Angular frontend (running on `http://localhost:4200`).
+CORS has been enabled to allow requests from the Angular frontend .
 When the Angular app is ready, it can make API requests to the backend without running into CORS issues.

 ## Angular Frontend (To Be Implemented)